dotansimha/graphql-code-generator/README.md

 | TypeScript      | Multiple Files | ts-multiple, typescript-multiple                                          |

 If you are looking for the **Flow** / **Swift** generators, please note that we will implement it soon again, but you can use `0.5.5` from NPM.

+**Note: In order to use GraphQL `direcrtives` feature, please use GraphQL > 0.9.4 as peer dependency for the generator!**

 ## Installation